dbos-inc/dbos-docs/docs/python/reference/contexts.md

 Sleep for the given number of seconds.
 May only be called from within a workflow.
-This sleep is durable--it records its intended wake-up time in the database so if it is interrupted and recovers, it still wakes up at the intended time.
+This sleep is durable&mdash;it records its intended wake-up time in the database so if it is interrupted and recovers, it still wakes up at the intended time.

 **Parameters:**
 - `seconds`: The number of seconds to sleep.